The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Results

 \section{Results}

 For every time interval before and after the discovery date of a transient specified in Section~\ref{sec:selection}, we produce a map for each detector array and frequency channel that was observing at the time.
+This results in a total of 6259 maps used in our analysis, after excising 410 noisy maps according to the prescription of Section~\ref{sec:noisy-maps}.
 For each individual map, we estimate the excess flux over the background at the location of the transient candidate with the procedures described in Section~\ref{sec:matched-filter}.

 For sources with measurements in the same frequency channel and time interval, but from two or more arrays, we calculate the mean flux $\hat{f}$ by weighting each map with its inverse variance at the position of the transient source.
 That is, $\hat{f} = \sum_i f_i \Delta f_i^{-2} / \sum_i \Delta f_i^{-2}$ and $\Delta \hat{f} = (\sum_i \Delta f_i^{-2})^{-1/2}$, where $f_i\pm\Delta f_i$ is the flux measurement at the transient position for array $i$.